stoway/StowayNet.Extensions.Snowflake/Readme.md

 ### Configuration

-First,You need to config `StowayNet.Extensions.Snowflake` in your `Startup.cs`:
+First,You need to configure `StowayNet.Extensions.Snowflake` in your `Startup.cs`:
 ```c#
 ......
 using StowayNet;